LSD, the archetypal psychedelic

 [top]Ways of administration

-Most people swallow blotter LSD.
-LSD blotter can also be taken sublingually (allowed to rest under the tongue for 15-20 minutes).
+Most people will swallow the LSD blotter.
+LSD blotters can also be taken sublingually (allowed to rest under the tongue for 15-20 minutes) or left atop the tongue.
 Liquid LSD is generally dropped straight onto the tongue (or onto sugar cubes which are then eaten).
 Liquid acid has also been reported to be administered by dropping in the eye.
 LSD can also be taken intravenously (although this is uncommon).
 LSD is absorbed through the skin and so “thumb-prints” (dipping thumb in bag of crystal LSD/liquid LSD) are another means of dosing.

 LSD cannot be smoked as it is destroyed by heat.